franciscovmacieira/easytime/CONTRIBUTING.md

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Get Started!

 Ready to contribute?
-Here's how to set up `audinter` for local development.
+Here's how to set up `EasyTest` for local development.

-1. Download a copy of `audinter` locally.
+1. Download a copy of `EasyTest` locally.
-2. Install `audinter` using `poetry`:
+2. Install `EasyTest` using `poetry`:

     ```console
     $ poetry install